India's factory activity shrinks for first time in 11 months amid COVID-19 crisis

-The Nikkei Manufacturing Purchasing Managers' Index (INPMI=ECI), compiled by IHS Markit, declined to an 11-month low of 48.1 in June from May's 50.8, moving below the 50-level separating growth from contraction.
+The Nikkei Manufacturing Purchasing Managers’ Index, compiled by IHS Markit, declined to an 11-month low of 48.1 in June from May’s 50.8, moving below the 50-level separating growth from contraction.

 “The intensification of the COVID-19 crisis in India had a detrimental impact on the manufacturing economy,” said Pollyanna De Lima, economics associate director at IHS Markit.